The Columbus Itinerary at a Glance

 This Itinerary is Ideal For: Adults over 21

 Lunch: With help from master chefs at The Kitchen, create an Italian lunch party.
 Prepare a complete meal, and when the table is set, dig in!

 Evening: Spend the evening in Old Worthington.
-Pick from dozens of scents and hand-pour a Candle Lab candle.
+Pick from dozens of scents and hand-pour a Penn & Beech Candle Co. candle.
 Craft your own card at Igloo Letterpress on an antique, hand-operated press.
-Wind down during dinner at the historic Worthington Inn or the modern tavern at Whitney House.
+Wind down during dinner at the historic Worthington Inn or the modern tavern at The Whitney House.

 Morning: Learn how chocolates are made at world-famous, family-owned Anthony-Thomas Candy Company.
 Then watch a solid chunk of wood become a baseball bat.
 Meet the maker of bats for the pros at Phoenix Bat Company and take home your own engraved mini bat.

 Lunch: The best in Amish cooking shows how “comfort food” got its name.
 Savor a family-style buffet at Der Dutchman.

 Afternoon: The American Whistle Corporation, America’s only metal whistle manufacturer, reveals how these legendary whistles are made.
 Then, travel back in time at Ohio History Center’s interactive 1950s: Building the American Dream exhibit.

 Evening: Head out on a Columbus Food Adventures Brewery District Walking Tour, or discover the intricacies of vodka, gin or bourbon making at Watershed Distillery.
 Afterwards, enjoy unparalleled views of the Columbus skyline with dinner at The Boat House at Confluence Park.
 Or explore the city’s great neighborhoods – like the Short North Arts District or German Village – for a memorable dinner on your own.